-Sign up for the Sleep, But Better newsletter series.
+Sign up for CNN’s Sleep, But Better newsletter series.
 Our seven-part guide has helpful hints to achieve better sleep.

-Waking up minutes or even hours before the alarm is not a new phenomenon, sleep experts tell CNN, but it can cause people incredible discomfort.
-The additional stress factors from the ongoing pandemic have exacerbated our collective sleeping struggles.
+Waking up many minutes or even hours before the alarm is not a new phenomenon, sleep experts tell CNN, but it can cause people discomfort.

 Those experiencing insomnia can have a combination of “nocturnal awakenings” and what’s categorized as “early morning awakenings,” according to a 2009 study from the Stanford Sleep Epidemiology Research Center and other universities.
 The study finds that some people may experience early awakenings without other insomnia symptoms such as “difficulty initiating sleep,” “nocturnal awakenings” and “non-restorative sleep,” meaning sleep that isn’t substantial even with the recommended hours.

 While insomnia treatments include cognitive behavioral therapy and medication, other daily tips can have an impact on early morning awakenings.
 An acute sleep disorder could be at play for someone not experiencing chronic insomnia but waking up early.